okta/okta-aspnet/docs/aspnetcore-webapi.md

 }
 ```

-> Note: The proxy configuration is ignored when an `BackchannelHttpClientHandler` is provided.
+> Note: The proxy configuration is ignored when a `BackchannelHttpClientHandler` is provided.

 ## Configure your own HttpMessageHandler implementation